 Insights regarding likelihood and impact are evaluated against solvency targets in the SRA process.
 Based on this evaluation, conclusions are formulated regarding the adequacy of solvency objectives at group and individual legal entity level.

 One of the areas within Strategic Risk Management concerns climate change.
-For a.s.r., climate change is a direct risk, both to its assets and liabilities.
-In chapter 4.5 Climate change, the relevant climate related risks for a.s.r. are discussed including how these risks are managed.
-Climate related risks have had no impact on the current accounting and disclosures of a.s.r.'s assets and liabilities.
+For a.s.r., climate change is a direct and indirect risk, both to its assets and liabilities.
+In chapter 4.7.3 Identified risks and 4.9.2 Climate change, the relevant climate related risks for a.s.r. are discussed including how these risks are managed.
+Climate change related risks have had no direct impact on the valuation in the current accounting and disclosures of a.s.r.'s assets and liabilities.

 Operational Risk Management (ORM) involves the management of all possible risks that may influence the achievement of the business goals and that can cause financial or reputational damage.
 ORM includes the identification, analysis, prioritisation and management of these risks in line with the risk appetite.
 The policy on ORM is drafted and periodically evaluated under the coordination of ERM.
 The policy is implemented in the decentralised business entities under the responsibility of the management boards.
 A variety of risks is covered by ORM policy: IT, outsourcing, project, reporting etc.

 With the operational targets as a starting point, each business entity performs risk assessments to identify events that could influence these targets.
 In each business entity the business risk manager facilitates the periodic identification of the key operational risks.
 All business processes are taken into account to identify the risks.
 All identified risks are prioritised and recorded in a risk-control framework.